 - The Women*s Center provides a supportive atmosphere for women students and hosts an array of cultural and educational programs.

 - Princeton’s Lesbian, Gay, Bisexual and Transgender (LGBT) Center works to create a safe and supportive environment by providing educational opportunities and advocating for the needs and concerns of LGBTQA students.

 Princeton sponsors 37 varsity intercollegiate teams (19 for men, 18 for women), with slightly more than 1,000 participants — about 20 percent of the undergraduate population.
 In addition, an estimated 1,000 students participate in the University’s 37 club teams.

 Varsity Sports.
-Princeton teams have won more Ivy League championships than any school over the last two decades, and Princeton has had at least one team or individual national champion each of the past 43 years, including Julia Ratcliffe, who won the NCAA championship in the hammer throw in spring 2014.
+Princeton teams have won more Ivy League championships than any school since the formation of the league in 1956 and have won nearly one-quarter of all league titles awarded.
 Since 2000, 31 of the 33 Princeton teams that compete in official Ivy League sports have won at least one league championship.

 Campus Recreation Program.
-About 500 teams are active in the intramural program, which schedules competition among residential colleges, eating clubs, independent groups, and faculty and staff.
-Students can participate in 38 active clubs in the sport club program.
+Over 500 teams are active in the intramural program, which schedules competition among residential colleges, eating clubs, independent groups, and faculty and staff.
+Students can participate in 37 active clubs in the sport club program.
 Princeton’s group fitness and instructional program offers over 1,800 classes annually, in 44 different offerings.

 - Roberts Stadium features two soccer fields, one natural grass (Myslik Field) and one FieldTurf (Plummer Field), as well as a press box, team rooms, seating on three sides, a lounge and other amenities.